Miserabl/Peaches-V-apples/README.md

-# Pears-V-apples
+# Peach-V-apples
-Machine Learning models for the purpose of classifying a pear versus an apple
+Machine Learning models for the purpose of classifying a peachversus an apple